solveCGE/solveOLG_doc/README.md

 | R              | 1       | 13.99 |
 | Python         | 1       | 25.91 |

 *Note: Time is median time of 5 consecutive runs.
 The Rcpp solution in the table used fixed dimension vectors/matrices and all variables in global scope.
 Other implementations (e.g. non-fixed dimensions or passing struct references instead of using global scope) had no significant effect on execution time.
-The Matlab implementation was run run on a different CPU.
+The Matlab implementation was run on a different CPU.
 Time was then rescaled using the relative difference of the results of the R implementation on the two different architectures.*

 ## Author
 Philip Schuster